What is Humanities & Social Sciences?: Course Fees 2026, Subjects, Top Colleges, Admissions

 For students, it is required to register on DU admission portal and apply for CUET, along with making relevant selection of chosen subjects.
 Basic eligibility includes Class 12 pass with minimum 50% marks in the best of four subjects.
 Once CUET results are out, DU releases merit lists and summon students to participate in the counselling process for seat allocation.
 Students who lack in the qualifying score and also cover the gap by applying for extracurricular and sports quotas.

-Some colleges prepare the admission cut-off list solely on the basis of 10+2 board examination percentage.
+Some colleges prepare the admission cut-off list solely based on 10+2 board examination percentage.
 Some colleges, however, consider the scores of entrance examinations.
 These exams can be at the national level, state level or university level.
 Students who are able to qualify for these exams can easily secure their seat into their desired colleges.

 A few entrance tests for students interested in studying humanities and social sciences in India are listed below.
 Click to know about some Top Exams in Humanities & Social Sciences.